mlc-ai/blog/_posts/2023-08-08-Making-AMD-GPUs-competitive-for-LLM-inference.md

 Our study focuses on consumer-grade GPUs as of now.
 Based on our past experiences, MLC optimizations for consumer GPU models usually are generalizable to cloud GPUs (e.g. from RTX 4090 to A100 and A10g).
-We are confident that the solution generalizes across cloud and consumer-class AMD and Nvidia GPUs, and will also update our study once we have access to more GPUs.
+We are confident that the solution generalizes across cloud and consumer-class AMD and NVIDIA GPUs, and will also update our study once we have access to more GPUs.
 We also encourage the community to build solutions on top of the MLC universal deployment flow.